ovh/terraform-provider-ovh/website/docs/index.html.markdown

 page_title: "Provider: OVH"
 sidebar_current: "docs-ovh-index"
 description: |-
-  The OVH provider is used to interact with the many resources supported by OVH.
+  The OVH provider is used to interact with the many resources supported by OVHcloud.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

-# OVH Provider
+# OVHcloud Provider

-The OVH provider is used to interact with the many resources supported by OVH.
+The OVHcloud provider is used to interact with the many resources supported by OVHcloud.
 The provider needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.

 ## Configuration of the provider

-Requests to OVH APIs require a set of secrets keys and the definition of the API end point.
+Requests to OVHcloud APIs require a set of secrets keys and the definition of the API end point.
 See [First Steps with the API](https://docs.ovh.com/gb/en/customer/first-steps-with-ovh-api/) (or the French version, [Premiers pas avec les API OVHcloud](https://docs.ovh.com/fr/api/api-premiers-pas/)) for a detailed explanation.

 Besides the API end-point, the required keys are the `application_key`, the `application_secret`, and the `consumer_key`.